 Duties and Responsibilities

-The Chief Civil Deputy is Susette Coker; her primary duties are processing all the data within the division.
-She executes all parish sheriff sales in accordance with Louisiana Law, including the processing of writs, advertising, preparation of deeds and judicial bills of sales, obtaining mortgage certificates and appraisals, collecting and disbursing funds.
+The Chief Civil Deputy is Commander Susette Coker, whose primary duties include processing all data within the division.
+She also executes all parish sheriff sales in accordance with Louisiana Law, including the processing of writs, advertising, preparation of deeds and judicial bills of sales, obtaining mortgage certificates and appraisals, as well as collecting and disbursing funds.

 With over 36 years of experience in public service, Commander Coker began her career in 1982 while still in high school working for the Jennings Police Department through the GCE School Work Program for school credits.
 During that time, she performed clerical duties, and in the summer of 1983, began working for Jennings City Court where she became experienced in all aspects of court proceedings.
 Through the program, she continued into the following year and became a full-time employee with the City of Jennings after graduating from Jennings High School in 1984.

 She was soon promoted from traffic clerk to Clerk of City Court, where she performed a variety of duties including the process and management of traffic tickets, warrants, civil services and the budget, as well as City Court functions.

 In July of 1992, Commander Coker joined The Jefferson Davis Parish Sheriff’s Office where she was assigned to the position of Financial Officer.
 In that capacity, she performed various duties involving payroll, accounts payable, accounts receivable, budgets, bank reconciliations and human resources.

 In 1997, she became Chief Civil Deputy, and in 2012, was also given the additional title of Commander, and as such, transitioned to performing other duties such as foreclosures, garnishments, paper services, civil warrants, restraining orders, writs of seizure and sale and sheriff’s sales in accordance with Louisiana Law, as well as processing all data within the division.